Giovan Battista Fidanza

 EDITORIAL BOARD MEMBERSHIPS

-2019-2021: Co-editor of Rivista d’Arte (first published 1903), Leo S. Olschki Publisher, Florence.
+• 2019-2021: Co-Editor of Rivista d’Arte (first published 1903), Leo S. Olschki Publisher, Florence.

-2011-2019: Member of the editorial board of Rivista d’Arte (first published 1903), Leo S. Olschki Publisher, Florence.
+• 2011-2019: Member of the editorial board of Rivista d’Arte (first published 1903), Leo S. Olschki Publisher, Florence.

 Ph.D PROGRAMME

-2018-2021: Director of the Ph.D Programme in Cultural Heritage, Education, and Geography (Beni Culturali, Formazione e Territorio), University of Rome, Tor Vergata.
+• 2022-present: Director of the National Ph.D Programme in Cultural Heritage, University of Rome, Tor Vergata.

-2011-present: committee member of the Ph.D Programme in Cultural Heritage, Education, and Geography (Beni Culturali, Formazione e Territorio), University of Rome, Tor Vergata.
+• 2018-2021: Director of the Ph.D Programme in Cultural Heritage, Education, and Geography (Beni Culturali, Formazione e Territorio), University of Rome, Tor Vergata.

 MAIN FIELDS OF RESEARCH

-Diagnostics applied to the study of wooden sculpture and painting in the Early modern period.
+• Diagnostics applied to the study of wooden sculpture and painting in the Early modern period.

 MAIN RECENT PUBLICATIONS